microsoft/hi-ml/docs/source/azure_setup.md

 EOL
 ```

-You can adjust the expiry date of the SAS token, and the permissions of the SAS token (full read/write permission
+You can adjust the expiry date of the SAS token and the permissions of the SAS token (full read/write permission

 in the script above).
 For further options, run `az storage container generate-sas --help`

 ### Creating compute clusters and permissions